chrislearn/hugo-theme-mistiness/docs/user.md

   # Your profile picture
   # Overwritten by your gravatar image if `author.gravatarEmail` is filled
   picture = "https://cdn1.iconfinder.com/data/icons/ninja-things-1/1772/ninja-simple-512.png"
   # Your Twitter username without the @.
-E.g : tranquilpeak
+E.g : mistiness
   twitter = "thibaudlepretre"
   # Your google plus profile id.
 E.g : +ThibaudLepretre or 114625208755123718311
   googlePlus = "+ThibaudLepretre"